 Report mapping for crosstab reports is more complicated than the other report types and may require some planning to be able to execute it correctly.

 The first step in data mapping for this type is to select the columns you want to include in your report from the set mapping window in the Report Wizard.
 The left side of the window lists all of the available columns from your query or data file and the right side lists the columns to be included in the report.
-Click on a column name with the mouse to select it (Ctrl+click for multiple selections) and press the add or remove buttons to add it or remove it from the report.
+Click on a column name with the mouse to select it (Ctrl+click for multiple selections) and press the or buttons to add it or remove it from the report.
 The order in which you select columns in this window is the order in which they will appear in your report.

 The second step in data mapping is to set column options.